fedhere/FASTlab/Latex howto.md

 \newcommand{\etacar}{\ensuremath{\mathrm{\eta-\emph{Car}}}}
 ```

-then simply use `\kms` when you want to include the km/s units, which will render in  $km s^-1$.
+then simply use `\kms` when you want to include the km/s units, which will render in  $km s^{-1}$.
 Note however that when you use a macro the next word will appear without a space between.
-To add a space between the macro and the next word use it as `\kms\`
+To add a space between the macro and the next word use it as `\kms\ `

 ## citations
 - Use `\citep{}` if you want the citation to appear in parenthesis: `the LSST \citep{ivezic19}` => *the LSST (Ivezić et al. 2019)*, this is the most common case.